garethmarkel/ukb-administration/docs/admin/init_application.md

 # Initialize new application
-In this section, we will go through now to organize new applications.
+In this section, we will go through how to organize new applications.

 ## Before you start
 Make sure you have the following